Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 9. Error was type or namespace Data does not exist in the PrabhjotBookStore
 10. to solve this isssue I add references to PrabhjotBooks.DataAccess Test it = IT WORKED
+11. Move model folder to new project PrabhjotSinghBooks.Models project